Quartz/aistudio-uk-school-predictions/README.md

 This repo contains 1) a scraper to pull reports from Ofsted's site, 2) Jupyter notebooks that contain exploratory analysis to predict whether or not a school may be in danger of closing, and 3) the code for an app where you can play with a live version of our classifier.
-This project was made by the [Quartz AI Studio](https://qz.ai/) in collaboration with the BBC.
+This project was made by the [Quartz AI Studio](https://qz.ai/) in collaboration with BBC data journalist Paul Bradshaw.

 ## Prequisites
 Tika, the dependency that converts PDF files into text, requires Java to run.
 You can download